hantsy/building-restful-apis-with-springmvc-gitbook/build-rest.md

 	}

 Some exceptions are threw in the service if the input data can not satisfy the requirements.
-In the furthur post, I will focus on *exception handling* topic.
+In further posts, I will focus on *exception handling* topic.

 There is a `DTOUtils` which is responsible for data copy from one class to another class.